Skip to main content

 This year, our Vice President has written a statement about the importance of sustainability not just for elected sabbatical officers, but for every student at Leeds Trinity.
 Read more about the work taken by our Vice President this year here.

-Green Impact Excellence 2022/23
+Green Impact Award 2022/23

 LTSU is part of Green Impact, which is a United Nations award-winning programme designed to support environmentally and socially sustainable practice in your organisation.
 This year, LTSU were awarded Very Good for the work delivered around sustainability.
 The auditors stated: